 Fit body and mind

 Exercise may prevent dementia and slow the progress of the condition.
 In research, living an active life, exercising regularly and building leg-muscle strength were all linked to better mental function with increasing age.
+Your live in care with dementia carers can also help with these few exercise routines.

 Controlling risk factors